OUR FAVORITE GEAR

 Grip Clip Clothes Pins

-They are a bit pricey but after losing a few clothes overboard due to cheap clothes pins I feel they are well worth it!
+They are a bit pricey, but after losing a few clothes overboard due to cheap clothespins, I feel they are well worth it!
 One single pin easily holds a towel in a blow.
-If you want to avoid plastic these stainless steel clothespins look great but I haven’t tried them.
+If you want to avoid plastic, these stainless steel clothespins look great, but I haven’t tried them.
 If you buy them, let me know how they work out.

 Beach Umbrella